Koozow/AssemblyScript-vs-JavaScript-Benchmark/README.md

 npm run benchmark

-Note: at the bottom of benchmark.js code lines you can choose which Test you wanna start :)
+Note: at the bottom of benchmark.js i commented the test cases to test one case each time, there you can choose which Test case you wanna start :)

+then just retype: npm run benchmark to start the new case u choosed.

 BTW: Thank u so much for everything Mr.Schmollinger, will never forget ur name :)